AxelHellrider/Image-Converter/README.md

  An image conversion tool, with simplistic UI

 This is a small-scale program (locally run to your pc).
-Select your image format and the result will be saved to a 'converted' image folder.
+Select your folder and the resulting images will be saved to a 'converted' image folder.

 **For the UI, ttkthemes was applied.